 This flavorful Plant-Based Taco Meat recipe is a game-changer!
 It’s made with cauliflower, mushrooms, nuts, and spices, and is an easy vegan substitute for ground beef.
-The veggie taco meat is a great alternative filling for tacos, burritos, wraps, bowls, nachos and more.
+The veggie taco meat is an excellent alternative filling for a vegan taco recipe, burritos, wraps, bowls, nachos, and more.
 Ready within 25 minutes with the help of a food processor.

 Meet one of my new favorite recipes!
 You could not believe how delicious vegan taco meat can be.
-I’ve been testing this one over and over and over again – to perfect it, but also because I want to eat it on/with everything lately.
-It quickly worked it’s way into being one of my favorite vegan recipes, right up there with my favorite vegan broccoli chickpea curry.
+I’ve been testing this one over and over again – to perfect it, but also because I’ve been craving it on/with everything lately.
+It quickly became one of my favorite vegan recipes, right up there with my favorite vegan broccoli chickpea curry.

 Since switching to a primarily plant-based diet, I’m still alllll about tacos.
 I love a good fajita veggie taco or a tempeh taco.
-BUT – I’ve also always missed that ground taco meat taco from my childhood.
-The other kinds of tacos just aren’t quite the same.
+However, I’ve also always missed the ground taco meat from my childhood.
+While I love a good tofu taco or a cauliflower taco, they just aren’t quite the same.

-So – vegan taco meat became a MUST-make.
+So, vegan taco meat became a MUST-make.
 I’ve had similar vegan taco meats, vegan ground meat substitutes, and vegan chorizos at restaurants.
-My favorite types always tend to be nut-based with loads of spices.
+My favorite types tend to be nut-based, often with a generous amount of spices.

 Ingredients for Vegan Ground Meat

-I tested this recipe a number of times, and the first tests ended up a little too dry for me…so I added VEGGIES!
+I tested this recipe several times, and the first tests ended up a little too dry for me, so I added vegetables!
 Mushrooms and cauliflower, when diced finely or pulsed in a food processor, add just enough moisture and help give this vegan taco meat a great meaty texture.

 The primary ingredients in this vegan meat substitute are: